jaf7C7/life/smell_audit.md

 skill: read every file, run the `growing-oos` and `refactoring` skills over them, synthesise and verify the findings, then explain each smell and propose a fix order.

-This supersedes the audit written earlier in this session, which reviewed a tree where a commit had moved `tests/e2e/helpers.js`'s Playwright-coupled classes (`Canvas`, `RenderedCell`, `RenderedCanvas`, `Pixel`) into `life/canvas.js` (production code) and flagged that as the standout new smell.
-That commit has since been rolled back: `git log` no longer contains it, `life/canvas.js` no longer exists, and `tests/e2e/helpers.js` is back — verified by `grep -rn "canvas.js" life/ tests/` returning no hits.
-That finding is therefore withdrawn below, not restated. `npm test` (`eslint && mocha tests/unit && playwright test`) passes 22/22 on the current tree — none of the smells below are live bugs, all are design/maintenance risk.
+This supersedes the previous `smell_audit.md`.
+Four commits have landed since that audit (`612bc41 move viewport logic to separate module`, `b921149 extract function`, `06907dc delete redundant function`, `734d90b extract method`), and several of its findings are now fixed — verified below rather than silently dropped.
+The refactor also introduced a small new smell of its own. `npm test` (`eslint && mocha tests/unit && playwright test`) passes 22/22 on the current tree (10 unit, 12 e2e across three browsers) — none of the smells below are live bugs, all are design/maintenance risk.

-One other claim from the withdrawn audit didn't hold up on reverification either: it had flagged `RenderedCanvas.clickCell` as clicking the cell's top-left corner while its docstring claimed it clicks the centre.
-Reading the current `tests/e2e/helpers.js:228-236` shows `clickCell` already computes `cornerX + DisplayCell.step / 2` / `cornerY + DisplayCell.step / 2` — i.e. it does click the centre, matching its docstring.
-That claim is not repeated below either.
+## Fixes verified from the previous audit

+- **Duplicated coordinate math / origin data clump (old Smells 1 & 2)** — `life/viewport.js` now
+  exists as a single shared module (`getOrigin`, `cellPosition`, `cellCentre`, `cellBodyPosition`, `cellAtPosition`, `isBorderPixel`), and `life/app.js`, `tests/unit/helpers.js`, and `tests/e2e/helpers.js` all import from it instead of reimplementing the geometry independently.
+The originX/originY pair is no longer threaded through every function signature as a raw parameter pair.
+- **`RenderedCell extends Cell` (old Smell 6)** — `tests/e2e/helpers.js`'s `RenderedCell` is now a
+  plain class with its own `x`/`y` fields; it no longer subclasses the domain `Cell`.
+- **`isAlive`/`isDead` duplicated structure (old Smell 8)** — both now delegate to a shared `cellIsColor(color)` method.

+These are genuine structural fixes, not just renames — worth calling out since they addressed the two highest-leverage items the previous audit flagged.

 ---